Logo

-Raymond Roman Thierry Polanski is a French and Polish film director, producer, screenwriter, and actor.
+Raymond Roman Thierry Polanski is a Polish and French film director, producer, screenwriter, and actor.

-Roman Polanski is the recipient of numerous accolades, including an Academy Award, two British Academy Film Awards, nine Cesar Awards, two Golden Globe Awards, as well as the Golden Bear and a Palme d'Or.
+Roman Polanski is the recipient of numerous accolades, including an Academy Award, three British Academy Film Awards, ten Cesar Awards, two Golden Globe Awards, as well as the Golden Bear and a Palme d'Or.

 Roman Polanski made Macbeth in England and Chinatown back in Hollywood.